Any Day Now (2012 film): Plot

-Rudy Donatello (Alan Cumming) is a struggling musician and drag performer in a gay nightclub "Fabios" in 1979 West Hollywood, where he meets Paul Fleiger (Garret Dillahunt), a closeted district attorney.
-Returning home to his apartment, Rudy sees that his junkie neighbour Marianna (Jamie Anne Allman) has left her son Marco (Isaac Leyva) home alone, a thirteen year-old who has down syndrome.
-The next morning, following a dispute with landlord Mr Blum (Louis Lombardi), Rudy discovers Marianna has not returned.
-Fearing that Marco will be mistreated if placed into foster care, he takes Marco to Paul's workplace for advice on what to do.
-Anxious over their sudden appearance, Paul tells him to contact Family Services and asks Rudy not to appear there again.
-Paul's colleagues begin to suspect he is a homosexual whilst a frustrated Rudy accuses him of neglecting Marco.
-As they return home, brute family services officer Miss Martinez (Kamala Lopez) arrives and abruptly moves Marco into a foster home.
+Rudy Donatello is a struggling musician and drag performer in a gay nightclub "Fabios" in 1979 West Hollywood, where he meets Paul Fleiger, a closeted district attorney.
+Returning home to his apartment, Rudy sees that his junkie neighbor Marianna has left her son Marco, a thirteen year-old who has down syndrome, home alone.
+The next morning, following a dispute with landlord Mr. Blum, Rudy discovers Marianna has not returned.
+He takes Marco to Paul's workplace for advice on what to do, however Paul becomes anxious over their sudden appearance, abruptly telling him to contact Family Services and not to appear there again.
+Fearing that Marco will be mistreated if placed into foster care, a frustrated Rudy accuses him of neglecting them based on fears that his colleagues now suspect that he is a homosexual.
+As they return home, brute family services officer Miss Martinez awaits and remorselessly moves Marco into a foster home.
 He however struggles to settle in and escapes during the night.

 Paul re-visits Fabios and makes amends with Rudy.
 On their way home, they see Marco wandering the streets in search of his home and subsequently decide to house him for the night.
-The following morning, Rudy bonds with Marco before Blum appears at the door harassing him for rent.
-Fearing he will report them to family services, Rudy enlists Paul to help him gain custody.
-The two visit Marianna in prison and promise her they will take good care of him if she allows.
-Though Marianna doesn't believe Paul's insinuation that they are just "friends" and not in a relationship, she signs the temporary guardianship papers and Paul and Rudy become Marco's guardians.
-Upon the three moving in together, Marco tells them he is elated with his new "home."
+The following morning, Marco and Rudy bond before Blum appears at the door harassing him for rent.
+Fearing he will report Marco's presence to family services, Rudy enlists Paul to help him gain custody.
+The two visit Marianna in prison and promise her they will take good care of him if she allows, although Paul annoys Rudy as he tells her that they are just friends.
+Though Marianna guesses that they are in a relationship, she signs temporary guardianship papers.
+When having the court approve the papers, Paul states to Judge Meyerson that he and Rudy are cousins.
+Though suspicious of his claim, she awards them temporary custody of Marco.
+Upon the three moving in together, Marco is elated with his new "home."
 Upon a medical checkup, Paul and Rudy are advised that Marco has not been well cared for and his disability may see them undertake parenting for the rest of his life.
 Undeterred, over one year they improve his overall health and diet, enlist him into special education, and subsequently see his social and intellectual skills flourish.
-During periods of vacations, celebrating Halloween, Christmas and his fourteenth birthday, he now lovingly refers to Paul and Rudy as his "two daddies."
-Paul is also promoted at the district attorney's office, whilst he and Marco support Rudy with his desire to become a professional singer.
+Having celebrated Halloween, Christmas and Marco's fourteenth birthday together, he now lovingly refers to them as his "two daddies."
+Paul is also promoted at the District Attorney's office, whilst he and Marco support Rudy with his desire to become a professional singer.